stakater/stakater-docs/docs/content/sre/multi-tenant-operator/usecases/integrationconfig.md

 # Configuring Managed Namespaces and ServiceAccounts in IntegrationConfig

-Bill is a cluster admin who can use `IntegrationConfig` to configure how `Tenant-Operator` manages the cluster.
+Bill is a cluster admin who can use `IntegrationConfig` to configure how `Multi Tenant Operator (MTO)` manages the cluster.

-By default, Tenant Operator watches all namespaces and will enforce all the governing policies on them.
+By default, MTO watches all namespaces and will enforce all the governing policies on them.
-All namespaces managed by Tenant Operator require the `stakater.com/tenant` label.
+All namespaces managed by MTO require the `stakater.com/tenant` label.
-Tenant Operator ignores privileged namespaces that are mentioned in the IntegrationConfig, and does not manage them.
+MTO ignores privileged namespaces that are mentioned in the IntegrationConfig, and does not manage them.
 These namespaces do not require the above-mentioned label.

 ```bash
 oc create namespace stakater-test
 Error from server (Cannot Create namespace stakater-test without label stakater.com/tenant.
 User: Bill): admission webhook "vnamespace.kb.io" denied the request: Cannot CREATE namespace stakater-test without label stakater.com/tenant.
 User: Bill
 ```

 Bill is trying to create a namespace without the `stakater.com/tenant` label.
 Creating a namespace without this label is only allowed if the namespace is privileged.
-Privileged namespaces will be ignored by TO and do not require the said label.
-Therefore, Bill will add the required regex in the IntegrationConfig, along with any other namespaces which are privileged and should be ignored by Tenant Operator - like `default`, or namespaces with prefixes like `openshift`, `kube`:
+Privileged namespaces will be ignored by MTO and do not require the said label.
+Therefore, Bill will add the required regex in the IntegrationConfig, along with any other namespaces which are privileged and should be ignored by MTO - like `default`, or namespaces with prefixes like `openshift`, `kube`:

 ```yaml
 apiVersion: tenantoperator.stakater.com/v1alpha1